ascoderu/lokole/README.rst

 There are OpenAPI specifications that document the functionality of the application and provide references to the entry points into the code (look for "some-api-name-spec.yaml" files in the repository).
+The various APIs can also be easily called via the testing console that is available by adding /ui to the end of the API's URL.

 Production setup
 ----------------